ReanSchwarzer1/Unreal-RPG-Scripts/README.md

 <body>
 <h1 align="center"> Unreal-RPG-Scripts </h1>

+Note 1: It's not complete and I don't know when it will be.
+Note 2: Only use the scripts for REFERENCE purposes.

 Unreal Scripts that can be used to make a 3rd person RPG.
 The scripts can be found inside the Source folder.
 Customized blueprints of my game is here.